xbmc/repo-plugins/plugin.video.mediathekview/README.md

 Standalone Database Update Process
 ----------------------------------

-A python2 interpreter as well as the unpacker 'xz' is requirered on the target system in order to execute the commandline update process.
-Additionally the following python libraries are required:
+A python interpreter as well as the unpacker 'xz' is requirered on the target system in order to execute the commandline update process.
+Additionally the following python library is required:

-* ijson
-* defusedxml
 * mysql-connector

-The required libraries can be installed via pip:
+The required library can be installed via pip:

 ````
-pip install ijson
+Python 2:
+sudo apt install python-pip
-pip install defusedxml
+pip install mysql-connector==2.2.9
+Python 3:
+sudo apt install python3-pip
-pip install mysql-connector==2.1.4
+pip3 install mysql-connector==2.2.9
 ````

-The update program is called `mvupdate` and is located in the root directory of the addon and must be executed from there.
+The update program is called `mvupdate` (`mvupdate3` for Python 3) and is located in the root directory of the addon and must be executed from there.
 The whole addon has to be copied to the target machine.